Learning for Life

-The children access most of the curriculum in their own classroom space which is a vibrant and stimulating environment; but full advantage is also taken of the Academy facilities including the kitchen, hall, soft play and sensory room.
-We follow the National Curriculum which is adapted to suit each of our varied individual needs.
+The children access most of the curriculum in their own classroom space which is a vibrant and stimulating environment; but full advantage is also taken of the Academy facilities including the sensory studio, kitchen, hall, soft play and sensory room.
+We follow the National curriculum which is adapted to suit each of our varied individual needs.
 Wherever possible we participate in group activities but much of our learning in some subjects is completed on an individual basis with support from our staff.
 We consolidate our learning through the TEACCH approach to learning where necessary.
 We love the outdoors and wherever possible we take our learning outside the classroom.
 It is hoped that through the range of skills we learn through our individualised curriculum that we will be able to transfer these skills to a variety of environments both in and outside of the Academy.

 Communication between home and the Academy is especially important.
 Students’ planners are checked each morning and a note written from the Academy every day.

 By providing a fun, safe and engaging environment the students in 3F are enabled to succeed and achieve.
 This is celebrated on a daily basis and is further recognised by our ‘Star of the Week’ award.